neovarier/pid_controller/README.md

 ![Video Link 2](./pid_kp_0.1_kd_3.0.mp4)

 ### Integral controller
 The I-controller along with PD-controller tries to compensate the CTE in case of systematic bias, which could be because of misalligned steering.
 It does this by adding a term propotional to the integral of the cross track error.
 The I-controller takes into account the sum of all previous CTE.
-Based on the accumulated CTE it compensates the error by the bias.
+Based on the accumulated CTE it compensates the error introduced by the bias.

 By setting Ki to 0.1 was steering the car out of the road immediately.